 Use tools to keep track of daily inventory levels and sales

-Software like Upserve Inventory helps automate the otherwise time-consuming task of restaurant inventory management.
+If you’re looking for the best inventory management software, Upserve Inventory helps automate the otherwise time-consuming task of restaurant inventory management.
 Every time you sell an item from your menu, Upserve Inventory deducts those ingredients from your stock in real-time.
 Plus, you’ll get alerts when inventory levels are running low, and can manage suppliers and invoices all in one location.
 Having your inventory tied to your POS sales is key to streamlining your system, and preventing food waste.

 “All of the costing efforts and costing functions on Upserve are amazing, especially in regard to inventory,” says bartender and owner Eric Castro.
 “I feel like there’s so much of this admin stuff that’s just a pain, it can be kind of draining if you allow it to distract you from what you’re doing.
 Upserve does such a good job of making it so streamlined and so easy, you can knock that stuff out faster than if you were trying to do it manually or trying to do it on your own with an Excel spreadsheet.
 The sooner you can get done with that, the sooner you can go back to focusing on your guests.”